Raw milk

-Raw milk or unpasteurized milk is milk that has not undergone pasteurization, a process of heating liquid foods to kill pathogens for safe consumption and extension of shelf life.
+Raw milk or unpasteurized milk is milk that has not undergone pasteurization, a process of heating foods to kill pathogens for safe consumption and extension of shelf life.

-Proponents of raw milk have alleged numerous purported benefits to consumption, including better flavor, better nutrition, contributions to the building of a healthy immune system and protection from allergies.
-However, no clear benefit to consumption has been found.
-In contrast, broad consensus in the medical community warns that there is an increased risk of contracting dangerous milk borne diseases from these products.
-Substantial evidence of this increased risk, combined with a lack of any clear benefit, has led countries around the world to either prohibit the sale of raw milk or require warning labels on packaging when sold.
+Proponents have said that raw, unpasteurised milk has better flavor, and also provides better nutrition, contributions to the building of a healthy immune system and protection from allergies.
+However, no clear nutritional or health benefit of unpasteurised milk has been found, and there is consensus in the medical community that dangerous milk-borne diseases may be contracted from it and from products such as cheese made with it.
+Substantial evidence of this increased risk for no clear benefit has led countries around the world to either prohibit or regulate the sale of raw milk and raw milk products.

-In countries where it is available for sale, its availability and regulations around its sale vary.
-In the European Union, individual member states can prohibit or restrict the sale of raw milk, but it is not banned outright; in some member states, the sale of raw milk through vending machines is permitted, though the packaging will typically instruct consumers to boil before consumption.
+In countries where it is available for sale, its availability and regulations vary.
+In the European Union, individual member states can prohibit or restrict the sale of raw milk, but it is not banned throughout the EU; in some member states, the sale of raw milk through vending machines is permitted, though packaging typically instructs consumers to boil before consumption.